Our evidence-based analysis of Fasoracetam features

-Improves Memory and General Cognition
+May Improve Memory and General Cognition

-Relieves Anxiety and Depression
+May Relieve Anxiety and Depression

 By simultaneously up-regulating GABA, which is an inhibitory neurotransmitter, and suppressing the excess production of the excitatory neurotransmitter glutamate, fasoracetam provides what users describe as a smooth, non-jittery feeling of improved mood, relaxation, and calmness.

 Potential ADHD Treatment

 The study, which involved 30 subjects between the ages of 12 and 17, tested the efficacy of fasoracetam in treating ADHD among adolescents who demonstrated a specific mutation in the glutamatergic gene network.
 This mutation is strongly associated with ADHD and is present in a significant percentage of adolescents with the disorder.

-How it Works
+How It Works

 Restoring Balance To The Glutamate System

-Fasoracetam is known to modulate at least some of the brain’s receptors for glutamate, a crucial excitatory neurotransmitter essential for all aspects of brain function.
+Fasoracetam modulates at least some of the brain’s receptors for glutamate, a crucial excitatory neurotransmitter essential for all aspects of brain function.

-Fasoracetam works on a specific group of glutamate receptors called metabotropic glutamate receptors, or mGluRs, which play a variety of roles in the body and brain but are mainly involved in learning, memory, and anxiety.
+Fasoracetam works on a specific group of glutamate receptors called metabotropic glutamate receptors, or mGluRs,, which play a variety of roles in the body and brain but are mainly involved in learning, memory, and anxiety.

 However, fasoracetam may even modulate all of the metabotropic glutamate receptors, restoring balance to the glutamate system as a whole.
-This may explain why fasoracetam may benefit individuals with ADHD, which is typically associated with low glutamate levels, without acting as an overall stimulant.
+This mechanism may explain why fasoracetam may benefit individuals with ADHD, which is typically associated with low glutamate levels, without acting as an overall stimulant.

-Glutamate is also the precursor to GABA, an important inhibitory neurotransmitter that is also associated with learning, but has calming effects and helps reduce anxiety and promote sleep.
+Glutamate is also the precursor to GABA, an important inhibitory neurotransmitter associated with learning, but has calming effects and helps reduce anxiety and promote sleep.

 In rat studies, this combined action was seen as key to the subjects’ ability to overcome learned helplessness after treatment with fasoracetam.

 Increasing Available Acetylcholine

 The brain uses the additional choline to produce more acetylcholine, the neurotransmitter most strongly associated with learning, memory, and overall cognition.

 This cholinergic action, which is typical of piracetam, aniracetam, and other members of the racetam family of nootropics, can create a significant improvement in virtually all aspects of cognition.

+Fasoracetam is water-soluble and may be taken with or without food.
 Some users say they’ve had the best results taking fasoracetam sublingually, but others find that extreme bitterness makes that method unfeasible.

 Pregnant or nursing women should not take fasoracetam, as its effects and mechanisms of action are not fully known.

-The most frequently reported side effects are the same as those common to the rest of the racetam family: mild and transitory fatigue, digestive discomfort, and headache.
+The most frequently reported side effects are the same as other nootropics in the racetam family: mild and transitory fatigue, digestive discomfort, and headache.

-Users who have existing medical problems or are taking any prescription medications should consult a physician before taking fasoracetam.
+Users who have existing medical problems or are taking prescription medications should consult a physician before taking fasoracetam.